5280Ty/redshift-labs/infra-projects/daily-driver/daily-driver-report.md

 - Swapped out the factory SSD with a 1TB unit for proper storage breathing room.
 - Upgraded to 20GB of RAM.
 Acer claims that’s the limit.
 - Confirmed unofficial RAM support for up to 36GB based on chipset documentation and international forum wisdom.
-- Installed **Pop!_OS 22.04** - chosen for its stability, hardware support, and clean GNOME-based interface.
+- Installed **Pop!_OS 22.04**, chosen for its stability, hardware support, and clean GNOME-based interface.
-- Disabled Secure Boot (twice - BIOS sometimes plays peekaboo with settings).
+- Disabled Secure Boot (twice, BIOS sometimes plays peekaboo with settings).
 - Installed core software for productivity and creation:
   - **LibreOffice** (Docs), **Manuskript** (Outlining), **Ghostwriter** (Markdown), **Geany/Vim** (Code)
   - **Darktable** (Photos), **Flowblade** (Video), **Scribus** (Layout)